 Want to prioritize and stay true to Agile principles as you scale?
 Every successful organization starts small and achieves scale thanks to the many geographically and functionally dispersed teams whose work is interdependent.

-Understanding and planning these interdependencies is vital to ensure that each team's work is aligned towards a single project-focused goal.
-If you have PI Planning in place, this goal becomes much easier to achieve.
+Understanding and planning these interdependencies is vital to ensure that each team's work is aligned toward a single, project-focused goal.
+If you have PI planning in place, this goal becomes much easier to achieve.
 But what exactly is PI planning, and why is it so important?

-PI Planning is a meeting of multiple teams working in an Agile Release Train (ART) where they meet to plan the roadmap, deliberate on features, and identify cross-team dependencies.
+PI planning is a meeting of multiple teams working in an Agile Release Train (ART) to plan the roadmap, deliberate on features, and identify cross-team dependencies.

-Scaled agile PI planning can help mobilize all the dispersed teams under a single umbrella so they can discuss the possible risks and dependencies and work towards a resolution.
+Scaled Agile PI planning can help mobilize dispersed teams under a single umbrella so they can discuss the possible risks and dependencies and work towards a resolution.

 Why is PI planning important?

-Okay, so PI planning helps empower your Agile project teams.
-But, why exactly is program increment planning important?
+So, PI planning helps empower your Agile project teams.
+But why exactly is program increment planning important?

 Builds team trust

 With so many diverse sets of interdisciplinary team members working with each other in the Agile Release Train, establishing a solid level of trust can help.
-Agile Release Train, also known as ART for short, is a set of the key people who are tasked with implementing, deploying, and releasing the particular hardware or software virtually.
+Agile Release Train, also known as ART, is a set of the key people tasked with implementing, deploying, and releasing the particular hardware or software virtually.

-Since PI planning in Agile sessions necessitates having face-to-face meetings, the frequent interaction can help build that trust between teams quickly and effectively.
+Since PI planning in Agile sessions necessitates face-to-face meetings, frequent interaction can help build trust between teams quickly and effectively.

 Enhance UX guidance

-Because Agile is an iterative-based approach to development, incorporating regular PI planning events allows your teams to imagine and develop the right User Experience (UX) and architecture.
+Because Agile is an iterative approach to development, incorporating regular PI planning events allows your teams to imagine and develop the right User Experience (UX) and architecture.

 Boost cross-ART collaboration